miwermi/election-analysis/README.md

   - Diana DeGette who received 272,892 votes and 73.8% of the total votes.

 ### Code Overview
-For this challenge, I worked with Tom to provide the above information from a dataset that Tom supplied.
-If verifited by the precinct, the code I have written will hopefully be able to be used to tally the same data from similar datasets for all precincts in the state.
+I worked with Tom to calculate and provide the above information from a dataset that Tom supplied.
+If verified by the precinct, the code I have written will hopefully be able to be used to tally the same data from similar datasets for all precincts in the state.

 The data Tom provided was a .csv file that included the following information:
 <br />